-The National Kidney Transplant Waiting List Explained
+The Kidney Transplant Waitlist

 For many of the millions of people living with kidney failure, a kidney transplant is considered the most ideal and desirable treatment option.
 However, transplantation is a process that can take months or even years due to the number of people in need of a new kidney.